hyungccho/backbone_material/projects/w7d3-journal-app.md

   Backbone will start listening for changes in the URL.
 * In the router's `show` route, you'll need to provide the appropriate `Post` model instance as the `model` for your `PostShow` view instance.
-  Write and use a `getOrFetch` method on your `Posts` collection to make it easy to retrieve a post by a given ID.
+  Use the `getOrFetch` method from Phase I to retrieve the model by ID.
 * Throw a "back" link on your `PostShow`.

 ## Phase IV: Build a `PostForm`